Early applications encouraged

 MCAT scores have predictive value in terms of performance in the preclinical curriculum and medical licensure exams.
 Therefore, they are considered in the evaluation of MD-PhD candidates.
 Individuals who score below the seventy-third percentile are rarely interviewed.
-The chart below plots the distribution of the percentile rank of the best MCAT scores for individuals in the 2016 applicant pool.
-Both the old and the new MCAT exams are reflected in this chart.
+The chart below plots the distribution of the percentile rank of the best MCAT scores for individuals in the 2019 applicant pool.

 The MSTP requires a minimum of two summers or semesters of research experience.
 Most competitive applicants will have two years of research at the time they submit their application.
-The chart below plots the number of months 2016 candidates had at the time of application.
-(All would have had 8 to 12 additional months of research experience at the time of matriculation.)
+The chart below plots the number of hours 2019 candidates listed under the AMCAS Experience section.
 While early research experiences may have been relatively simple and limited in scope, competitive candidates will demonstrate their ability to independently develop and conduct hypothesis-driven research projects.